Which way will the FCA jump on overdraft charges?

 “I am aware that some stakeholders have called for us to introduce price capping in other areas of the high-cost credit world, and overdrafts.
 We are examining a range of potential approaches to address the harm we see to consumers using these products, and I expect to set out our views in the next month.
 As I have said, these will be tailored to the particular harms we have found in different markets – we will be consistent in applying the principles I have set out, but that does not imply that our solutions for different markets will be the same.”

-The FCA has so far been nervous about introducing specific price caps for elements of the financial services sector.
+The FCA had previously been nervous about introducing specific price caps for elements of the financial services sector.
 So far, the only sectors subject to this form of intervention have been payday lending, auto-enrolment pension schemes and pension exit charges.
 All three of these interventions were prompted by direct instructions or duties imposed by Parliament.

 FCA action on overdrafts

-In broad terms there are two possible options for the regulator:
+In broad terms there were two possible options for the regulator:

 A wait and see approach, placing faith in improved information and technological change: It could say that the market is currently in flux, Open Banking is being introduced and this might lead to new technological approaches to providing overdrafts and increase competition leading to lower charges.
 Banks are currently implementing the recommendations from the CMA for better alerts and monthly maximum charges and we should see how these work before introducing further changes.
 Some banks have already made changes to their overdraft charging structures.

 Introduce a cap on unarranged overdraft charges: It could say that information-based solutions have not been successful in ensuring good conduct across the market and that Open Banking could be too slow to put competitive pressure on banks to reduce charges.
 It could propose a cap on unarranged overdraft charges and begin a consultation on how the cap should be structured and the level at which it could be set.
 Broadly there are 3 possible options for the structure and level of the cap.